 and then configure it by runnning:

 $ eslint --init

-.eslintrc file, which you should check into version control so that everybody uses the same style guide.
-You may want to have a chat with the other people working on your project to make sure everybody agrees on which rules you’ll enforce.
+.eslintrc file, which you should check in to version control so that everybody is using the same style guide.
+You may want to have a chat with the other people working on your project, to make sure everybody agrees on which rules you’ll enforce.

-Ale works out of the box with eslint, so there’s no further setup needed.
-However, I found Ale more pleasant to use with these couple tweaks in my vimrc.
+Ale works out of the box with ESLint, so there’s no further setup needed.
+However, I found Ale more pleasant to use with a couple tweaks in my vimrc:

 let g:ale_sign_error = '●' " Less aggressive than the default '>>' let g:ale_sign_warning = '.' let g:ale_lint_on_enter = 0 " Less distracting when opening a new file